Orlík killers: Attempted murder of Ján Mato

 In the summer of 1992, Černý attempted to kill police officer Ján Mato, who knew some of the gang members from the gym.
 The reason for the crime was Černý wanting to acquire his apartment in Prague 5 and his service badge.
 Despite this, there is no indication that Mato knew of his friends' criminal activities.

 That summer, Kopáč, Černý and Mato went to shoot at targets in Kuna's cellar.
 At one point, Černý put a pistol to Mato's head and pulled the trigger, but the gun jammed and did not fire.
 Mato, in a calm manner, insulted his would-be killer and promptly left.
 Later on, he would be disciplined for associating with the gang members.
 In 2002, he was murdered in the Prague Metro in an unrelated matter.

 Accident

 On 7 January 1994, Kuna and Kopáč were driving when the latter suddenly lost control and crashed the car.
-Both men were taken to the hospital - Kuna received minor injuries, but Kopáč suffered a spinal injury which left him confined in a wheelchair.
+Both men were taken to the hospital - Kuna received minor injuries, but Kopáč suffered a spinal injury which left him a wheelchair user.
 Since then, he refused to participate in any criminal activities, but still did not want to go to the police, as he was afraid the other members would kill him.
 He later claimed that the crash was punishment for the deeds he had committed.